Constipation: What it is and how to treat it

 When it comes to alcohol, it’s okay to enjoy a drink or two occasionally – just don’t overdo it.
 Avoid binge drinking (which is having more than four standard drinks on any one occasion) and limit yourself to two drinks on any day to reduce your risk of alcohol-related illness and injury.

 This one is pretty simple – to avoid getting the flu, make sure you have an annual flu shot.
 Aboriginal and Torres Strait Islanders in their 20s are eligible for free flu vaccinations, as are people with certain pre-existing health conditions.
-For more information, check out our article on everything you need to know about the 2019 flu vaccine.

 At nib, we’re committed to keeping you at your healthiest, which is why we’ve put together a list of health checks that are important for people in their 20s.